BlueBrain/Currentscape/README.md

 One may want to change the y axis limits, or the ticks, for example.

-If the legend is cut, one may decrease the legendsize, the adjust right parameter or to increase the figsize.
+If the legend is cut, one may decrease the legendsize, the adjust right parameter or increase the figsize.